Taiwan prosecutors probe train crash that killed 51

 “We’re asking passengers to forgive us for any delays,” she said.

+“When such a thing happens, I feel very sorry and I will take full responsibility,” Lin said after touring the site.

+Taiwan Railways Administration chief Chi Wen-chung said his team had successfully removed the first derailed carriage out of the site.

-Workers began removing some of the train cars.
-Two large construction cranes could be seen drawn up next to the train on Saturday morning, as workers examined and removed some parts in a remote wooded cliff area on the island’s east coast.
+Two large construction cranes could be seen drawn up next to the train, as workers examined and removed some parts in a remote wooded cliff area on the island’s east coast.

-Repair work also has begun on the tracks including the tunnel where part of the eight-car train crashed.
+Repair work also was underway on the tracks including the tunnel where part of the eight-car train crashed.
 The operation should be done within a week, said Weng Hui-ping, head of the railway administration’s news group.
 During the repairs, all east coast trains will run on a track parallel to the one damaged in the accident, causing delays of 15 to 20 minutes, he said.

 The National Fire Service confirmed the death toll — which included the train’s young, newly married driver and the assistant driver — and said more than 100 people were injured.
 The government’s disaster response center said it was the worst rail disaster in 73 years.